We were promised AGI.

 The Layerup Mafia.

-Join us to End StagnationLayerup's culture.
+Join us to End StagnationLayerup's cultural values.

-Ultra hardcore
+1—Ultra hardcore

-Self-belief, risk-taking, and thinking big
+4—Self-belief, risk-taking, and thinking big

-Objective Thinking
+5—Emotionless Objective Thinking